-G. Cazzador, C.De Nardi, L. Ronchin, and A. Vavasori, 'Influence of Healing Agents and Concrete Environment on PLA 3D Printed Mini-vascular Networks for Self-healing Concrete Structures', Cardiff University School of Engineering Research Conference 2023, Cardiff, UK, 2023, pp. 80-83.
+G. Cazzador, C.De Nardi, L. Ronchin, and A. Vavasori, 'Influence of Healing Agents and Concrete Environment on PLA 3D Printed Mini-vascular Networks for Self-healing Concrete Structures', Proceedings of the Cardiff University Engineering Research Conference 2023, Cardiff, UK, pp. 80-83.

-Biomimicry is among the innovative methods being utilized in civil engineering to address the increasing need for construction materials that offer better and longer service-life performance [1-2] This approach enhances the durability of materials by enabling them to detect and respond to damage, thus reducing or eliminating the need for constant repair or replacement of the material.
+Biomimicry is among the innovative methods being utilized in civil engineering to address the increasing need for construction materials that offer better and longer servicelife performance [1-2] This approach enhances the durability of materials by enabling them to detect and respond to damage, thus reducing or eliminating the need for constant repair or replacement of the material.

-Recent studies on mini-vascular networks (MVNs) with single channels, also known as TETs, and MVNs with dual channels, or d-TETs, have shown that they can effectively hold one or two-component healing agents to facilitate self-healing in concrete structures [3-4].
+Recent studies on mini-vascular networks (MVNs) with single channels, also known as TETs, and MVNs with dual channels, or d-TETs, have shown that they can effectively hold one or two-component healing agents to facilitate selfhealing in concrete structures [3-4].